ag-informatics/ag-informatics-course/module1/HW1.2/README.md

 Note: the storyboard and wireframes are not going to be graded based on artistic quality - that doesn't matter.
 You will be graded on attempting the design exercises and putting together a **logcial flow of information**.

 ## How to Submit your Lab
-Make sure all your work for this week is inside the "Lab1" folder within your repository titled "YOURNAME-ASM591-Labs".
+Make sure all your work for this week is inside the "Lab1" folder within your repository titled "YOURNAME-BAE599-Homework".
 Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the Github website.

 Your github repository should now look like this:

 ![Lab1.2 Contents](img/lab1.2-contents.png)

-GO TO BRIGHTSPACE, submit the link to your repository in Lab1.
+GO TO CANVAS, submit the link to your repository in Homework1.
 You are now done!

 Hurray, you rocked Module 1!